maxlaverse/mumbi-fs300/README.md

 This project aims to help automate the control over Mumbi m-FS300 switches.

 It provides two software components:
-* an Arduino program controlled over a serial connection and emitting/receiving signals from the switches and remote controls
+* an Arduino program controlled over a serial connection that emits signals to the switches and received the ones from the remote control
 * a Go daemon connected to an MQTT broker that controls the Arduino

 ## Hardware
-* an Arduino (tested on an *nano* model)
+* an Arduino (tested on a *nano* model)
 * a 433.92 MHz RF emitter and receiver
 * a Raspberry Pi (works on any computer)
 * an antenna (optional)

 ## Cabling
 The Arduino program expects your RF receiver to be connected on the digital port 2, and the emitter to the digital port 3.
-Of course you can modify this by changing the value of the constantes at the top of the code.
+Of course you can modify this by changing the value of the constants at the top of the code.

 ```c
 const int PIN_RECV=2;